RobinTail/express-zod-api/README.md

 ## ResultHandler

 `ResultHandler` is the [type](https://github.com/RobinTail/express-zod-api/blob/master/src/result-handler.ts) of function that is responsible for transmission of the final response or possible error.
+`ResultHandlerDefinition` contains this handler and additional methods defining the schema of the positive and negative responses as well as their MIME types for the further disclosing to consumers and documentation.
+Positive schema is the schema of successful response.
+Negative schema is the one that describes the response in case of error.
 The `defaultResultHandler` sets the HTTP status code and ensures the following type of the response:

 ```typescript
 type DefaultResponse<OUT> = {